-From August 5 - 9, 2013, Sunnyvale Presbyterian Church in partnership with Refugee Transitions will host a Summer Enrichment Camp for Refugee Youth.
+Sunnyvale Presbyterian Church in partnership with Refugee Transitions will host a Summer Enrichment Camp for refugee youth the weeks of July 22 and August 5.
+Refugee Transitions will provide English classes, art therapy, science and math projects, and Soccer Without Borders for kindergarten to grade 12.
 This is a great opportunity for Safe Church Trained volunteers to meet and mentor kids from around the world.

 On our blog you can follow the journey of Nadine and her family from their arrival and reunion with Nadine to their adaptation of Silicon Valley life.

 Here’s how you may be able to help with any of the refugee families we help settle into the Bay Area:

 - Organize welcome packs for their arrival